Single-Particle Mobility Edge without Disorder

-The important feature of the energy spectra is that localized states appears even for weak force, $F\ll J$, as opposed to gigantic electric field corresponding to $F>2J$ in the Stark lattice, and the Wannier-Stark ladder, i.e. equally spaced energy levels and position of the eigenstates, is recovered in high $F/J$ limit, as can be seen clearly in Fig.~\ref{fig:IPR}(b).
-Since we start the lattice edge from $n=0$, there are $\lfloor{L/\kappa}\rfloor-1$ localized (highest) eigenstates, each occupies a nonzero part of the potential $\epsilon_n$ (one per supercell except for $n=0$), with their energies matching the potential heights.
-The rest of the spectrum, having lower energies, contains extended eigenstates.
-For high $\kappa$, these states dominate the spectrum, although very densely packed near $E=0$, since the number of localized eigenstates decreases $\sim 1/\kappa$ [see also the partitions in Figs. \ref{fig:levels}(a) and (b)].
-However, not all of the states in the extended regime have vanishing ($\sim 1/L$) IPR; some even possess IPR of nearly $1/2$ in Fig. \ref{fig:IPR}(a) and $1/6$ in Fig. \ref{fig:IPR}(b).
-These states are located at the edge of the spectral gap (see the winged part of the spectra).
-The IPR of these states will be discussed further with the level spacings.
-In addition, extended numerical studies indicate that in thermodynamic limit, $L\to\infty$, these gaps are persistent.
+The important feature of the energy spectra is that localized states appears even with weak forces, $F\ll J$, as opposed to a gigantic electric field corresponding to $F>2J$ in the Stark lattice, and the Wannier-Stark ladder, i.e. equally spaced energy levels and position of the eigenstates, is recovered in high $F/J$ limit, as can be seen clearly in Fig.~\ref{fig:IPR}(b).
+In this limit, we numerically find that the localized eigenstates form a Wannier-Stark ladder with $E_k^\text{loc}=\kappa F k-(1-1/\kappa)\kappa LF$, whereas the extended states are nearly degenerate with $|E_k|/F\to 0$.
+The maximum energy of the localized regime grows unbounded in thermodynamic limit since $\max(E_k)=LF$, independent of $\kappa$.
+There are the highest $\lceil{L/\kappa}\rceil-1$ exponentially localized eigenstates, each occupies a nonzero part of the potential $\epsilon_n$ (one per supercell except for an edge site, $n=0$), with energies matching the potential heights.
+The lower spectrum contains extended eigenstates, the number of which is $\lfloor(1-1/\kappa)L\rfloor$, and there are $\kappa-1$ gaps [see also the partitions in Figs. \ref{fig:levels}(a) and (b)].

-A way to discriminate between localized, multifractal, and ergodic eigenstates is by analyzing the level spacings of the eigenenergies $E_k$ (arranged in increasing order), which are the odd-even (even-odd) spacings $s_k^{o-e}=E_{2k+1}-E_{2k}$ ($s_k^{e-o}=E_{2k} - E_{2k-1}$).
-Localized parts of the spectrum will have overlapping $s_k^{o-e}$ and $s_k^{e-o}$ values, while the ergodic parts possess a gap between both \cite{aubry1980analyticity}; multifractal states have strongly scattered levels.
-Figures \ref{fig:levels}(a) and (b), and the corresponding IPRs in Fig. \ref{fig:levels}(c) and (d), highlight the appearance of $\kappa$ equal partitions of the eigenstates in the level spacings for every case.
-The localized states are located at the partition with the highest energies.
-Every edge of the partitions corresponds to the spectral gaps in Fig. \ref{fig:IPR}.
+A way to discriminate among localized, fractal, and ergodic eigenstates is by analyzing the level spacings of the eigenenergies $E_k$ (arranged in increasing order), which are the odd-even (even-odd) spacings $s_k^{o-e}=E_{2k+1}-E_{2k}$ ($s_k^{e-o}=E_{2k} - E_{2k-1}$).
+Localized levels will have overlapping $s_k^{o-e}$ and $s_k^{e-o}$ values, whereas the ergodic levels are doubly degenerate with a gap \cite{aubry1980analyticity}; fractal states have strongly scattered levels.
+Figures \ref{fig:levels}(a) and (b), and the corresponding $D_2$ in Fig. \ref{fig:levels}(c) and (d), highlight the appearance of $\kappa$ equal partitions of the eigenstates in the level spacings for every case.
+The localized states are located at the rightmost partition.
+All the extended eigenstates are degenerate except at partition edges.
+Every partitions edges corresponds to the spectral gaps in Fig. \ref{fig:IPR}.
+In addition, numerical study indicates that in thermodynamic limit, $L\to\infty$, these gaps are persistent.